DSloan10/scottish_household_survey_project/README.md

 ![](https://github.com/DSloan10/scottish_household_survey_project/blob/main/presentation_pngs/graph_3_final_ethnicity_plot_n5s.png)

-Although, the confidence intervals where fairly wide for the "Non-White Ethnicity" group, it was clear that even with this wide interval applied, a sustained gap existing over all but one year.
+Although, the confidence intervals were fairly wide for the "Non-White Ethnicity" group, it was clear that even with this wide interval applied, a sustained gap existed over all but one year.
 To me, this suggested that there was a sustained inequality between the two groups in their level of access across the years addressed.

 <br />

 ![](https://github.com/DSloan10/scottish_household_survey_project/blob/main/presentation_pngs/graph_4_final_tenure_plot_n5s.png)

 With the 95% confidence intervals applied, a sustained gap in 5-minute access is shown between those with a mortgage and those in social rented accomodation.
 Interestingly, the gap seemed to narrow between the two groups in the most recent year that figures are available.
-I will be interesting to see if this is a sustained trend or if it merely a blip on the more general gap.
+It will be interesting to see if this is a sustained trend or if it is merely a blip on the more general gap.

 <br />